JuliaPluto/HypertextLiteral.jl/README.md

     @print @htl("<tag $(:dataCustom => Custom("a&b"))/>")
     #-> <tag data-custom=a&#38;b/>

+So that the scope of objects serialized in this manner is clear, we don't permit adjacent unquoted values.

+    htl"<tag bare=$(true)$(:invalid)"
+    #=>
+    ERROR: LoadError: DomainError with bare=true:
+    Unquoted attribute interpolation is limited to a single component⋮ =#

 To increase usability on the command line, the default representation of an `HTL` object is its equivalent pre-rendered string.
 Even so, the HTL